 It is important to understand that physical dependence and heroin addiction, while they may occur together, are not the same.
 While people who are addicted to a drug are typically physically dependent on it, addiction is far more complex than dependence.
 Heroin and other types of opioid addiction involve compulsive drug use that cannot be controlled, despite any negative consequences that may occur in one’s life as a direct result of use 2.
 Heroin addiction rates are climbing in the United States, and many people who require professional addiction treatment don’t receive it 1.

-If you are addicted to or dependent on heroin, it is not wise to attempt to detox at home.
+If you are addicted to or dependent on heroin, it is not wise to attempt to heroin detox at home.
 Heroin withdrawal symptoms can be severely unpleasant and may increase your chance of relapse and overdose.
-Attending a professional heroin detox program can help mitigate withdrawal symptoms, reduce cravings, and ensure your safety and comfort during the heroin detox process.
+Attending a professional heroin detox program can help mitigate withdrawal symptoms, reduce cravings, and ensure your safety and comfort during the heroin detox protocol.

 Choosing a Detox Center